kb-dk/jmx-simple-demo/README.md

-JMX is a very useful technology for interacting with a Java program in a separate way from what is explicitly coded by the programer.
+JMX is a very useful technology for interacting with a Java program in a separate way from what is explicitly coded by the programer, and can provide a full remote access API with very little coding in "our" codebase.
+Unfortunately the development of JMX has stalled - JMX 2.0 did not make it to Java 6 and was later withdrawn - so it is not quite as streamlined as the rest of the new Java things.

-In this project it is demonstrated how a very small and simple subset of JMX can be used very easily to provide a "while running"-statistics as an alternative to watching logfiles scroll endlessly or having to explicitly code some kind GUI for the purpose.
+However, a very low hanging fruit is limiting the use of JMX to just exposing non-"complex type" getters in MXBeans as this requires very little coding, and still get all the benefits from the client tools.

-The subset used here is:
+The subset used in this project is:

-* @MXBean annotates the interface to make it a MXBean.
+* Use MXBeans only using the `@MXBean` annotation on the interface.
 * Only getters are exposed to make a read-only presentation of data.
-* VisualVM/JConsole are used as clients to make configuration as simple as possible.
+* No network port.
+VisualVM/JConsole are used as clients and they get access using the Attach API which is restricted to same user on same machine.